mdi-group/mdi-group.github.io/_pages/teaching.md

 MDIG is alwyas looking for ways to spread information and skills.
 Here are a collection of various teaching resources that we have either created or contributed to.

+## Easter School 2025: Chemical and Materials Machine Learning School (CaMMLS)

+Sponsored by AIChemy Hub and PSDI we re-ran the ML school from 2025, this time expanded to a full week with extra sessions on generative models and unsupervised learning.
+The details of the school can be [found here](https://camml.ac.uk/).
+An eBook of the course contents is [also available](https://workshop.camml.ac.uk/intro.html).

 ## Autumn School in Machine Learning for Atomistic Simulation 2023

 With colleagues from Warwick, Imperial, STFC and Southampton we are running a school to train atomistic simulation